docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 <br/>

-You can view, copy, or edit the JSON representation.
+This allows you to view, copy, or edit the JSON representation.

 :::warning
-It is essential to exercise caution when editing the JSON representation, as the syntax check does not validate whether attribute names match the expected ones or if there are issues with the attribute names.
+Exercise caution when editing the JSON representation.
+The syntax checker does not validate whether attribute names match the expected ones or if there are issues with attribute names.
+Always ensure you have a backup before making changes.
 :::